 - A Home Church leader will regularly gather their group in a home, to build community, share food, grow, pray and serve together.
 But beyond that, provide a welcoming place for people exploring TMP or exploring what a relationship with Jesus looks like.

-- A Home Church leader will connect with a pastor or elder for encouragement and equipping.
+- A Home Church leader will connect with the Home Church Mobilizer for encouragement and equipping.

 What typically happens during a Home Church gathering?